cardano-foundation/cardano-graphql/README.md

 ## Overview

 Cross-platform, _typed_, and **queryable** API for Cardano.
-The project contains multiple [packages] for composing GraphQL services to meet specific application demands, and a [docker-compose stack] serving the included [cardano-graphql-server Dockerfile], the extended [hasura Dockerfile], [cardano-node-ogmios].
+The project contains multiple [packages] for composing GraphQL services to meet specific application demands, and a [docker compose stack] serving the included [cardano-graphql-server Dockerfile], the extended [hasura Dockerfile], [cardano-node-ogmios].
 The [schema] is defined in native `.graphql`, and used to generate a [TypeScript package for client-side static typing].
 A mutation is available to submit a signed and serialized transaction to the local node.